marianrd/cppvector/README.md

 > [!NOTE]
-> This is an educational/personal project, don't expect it to be as optimized or functional as std::vector
+> This is an educational/personal project — don't expect it to be as optimized or functional as std::vector

 # cppvector

 A custom dynamic vector implementation in C++, with full support for STL algorithms, iterators and bilingual method names in **English** and **Spanish**.
-The library includes full support for all C++ versions (note that some features may not be available for older version).
+The library supports all C++ versions (note that some features may not be available in older versions).

 ## Features